Nitrokey/pynitrokey/README.md

 # pynitrokey

-A command line interface for the Nitrokey FIDO2 and Nitrokey Start.
+A command line interface for the Nitrokey FIDO2, Nitrokey Start and NetHSM.

 ## Current state
 Update to the latest firmware versions on the Nitrokey Start and Nitrokey FIDO2 devices was tested.
 Windows support for Nitrokey Start is not added yet.